wilkru-7/D7024E/README.md

 ```bash
 docker-compose up
 ```

+(To edit the number of containers used, open the ``docker-compose.yml`` file and edit ``replicas: X`` on line 38)
 ## Command Line Interface
-To access the CLI from a container, first complete step 1-3 above.
+To access the CLI from a container, first complete steps 1-3 of the setup process.
 Then open another terminal and use the following command:
 ```bash
 docker attach d7024e_kademliaNodes_ID
 ```
-The "ID" in the command is to be replaced by the number of the container you want to enter.
+The "ID" in the command is to be replaced by the number of the container you want to access.
 ### put
 ```bash
 put yourtext